A partnership between the City and residents

 The property owner's responsibility:

-Per City Code, it is the responsiblity of property owners to remove snow from the sidewalk in front of their property.
+Per City Code, it is the responsibility of property owners to remove snow from the sidewalk in front of their property.
 For people with physical disabilities, even 1 inch of snow on the sidewalk can drastically impede movement.
 Please clear the snow so all can go!

 The City's role:

 The City of Rochester provides supplemental service to help property owners clear their sidewalks during a substantial winter storm.
 The City plows sidewalks when 4 inches of new snow has accumulated.
+Property owners are responsible to remove any remaining snow and ice.

 Sidewalk snow plowing facts